 Q & A with Charlotte Opperman, Marketing Director, Aardvark Safaris, with offices in the UK and USA.
 More than 15 years of experience crafting tailor-made safari and beach holidays to 15 country destinations in sub-Saharan Africa.

-Solo travellers are certainly welcome.
+Solo travelers are certainly welcome.
 They can have many opportunities to be social with different groups as everyone is included in camp activities and meals.
 If one prefers to join and stay with one group throughout their holiday, we can make those arrangements.
 This works best for holidays in Tanzania, Botswana and Namibia.
 I would also like to mention that many camps don’t charge a single supplement for certain times of the year or for the first few rooms sold.

-SO WHAT ARE APPROPRIATE SAFARI COLOURS?
+SO WHAT ARE APPROPRIATE SAFARI COLORS?

 Click on the buttons below to share this post on Social Media